cloudwicklabs/benchmark/README.md

         performs asynchronous inserts, defaults to: 'false' -r <value> | --replicationFactor <value>
-        replication factor to use when inserting data, defaults to: '1' -t <value> | --threadsCount <value>
+        replication factor to use when inserting data, defaults to: '1' -o <value> | --operationRetries <value>
+        number of times a operation has to retired before exhausting, defaults to: '10' -t <value> | --threadsCount <value>
         number of threads to use for write and read operations, defaults to: 1 -p <value> | --threadPoolSize <value>